-Lumpectomy (also called breast conserving surgery, partial mastectomy or wide excision) is often done under general anesthesia.
-So, you are asleep during the surgery.
-In some cases, regional anesthesia may be used.
+A lumpectomy (also called a breast-conserving surgery, a partial mastectomy or a wide excision) is often done under general anesthesia.
+This means you’re asleep during the surgery.
+In some cases, local anesthesia with sedation, or regional anesthesia may be used.

 Learn about test results and other information found in your pathology report.